-Late October into November is an exciting time for FoHS members and seal wardens as we wait for the first of the season’s grey seal pups to be born at Horsey.
+Late October into November is an exciting time as FoHS members and seal wardens wait for the first of the season’s grey seal pups to be born at Horsey.

 Horsey’s first surviving seal pup of 2017-18 season.
 Photo by kind permission of Hilda Stephenson.

 Another huge increase in the following week brought total births recorded on Thursday 7th December to 1,471.

 The count on Thursday 14th December showed the overall number of pups on the beach reducing as older pups completed their moult and started adult life.
 Pups born since the previous count, raise this season’s births to 1,643 – 343 more than in the same week last season.

 By 21st December, with the exit of mature pups from the beach continuing, the number of births were also down.
 Pups on the beach were recorded at 1125, and adults seals 768.
 Total pups born so far this season was up to 1,643.
 The season is drawing to a close, but a few more births are still expected.